pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 );
 ```

 These propensity scores can be pulled out and examined alongside the other covariates.
-But it's probably worth pausing here to explain how and why propensity scores are useful for accounting for selection bias.

 ```{code-cell} ipython3
 ps_logit = idata_logit["posterior"]["p"].mean(dim=("chain", "draw")).round(2)